FRRouting/frr/doc/user/ospfd.rst

    which still can reach the backbone - this restriction exists primarily to ensure routing-loops are avoided.

-   With the "Cisco" or "IBM" ABR type, the default in this release of FRR, this restriction is lifted, allowing an ABR to consider summaries learnt from other ABRs through non-backbone areas, and hence route via non-backbone areas as a last resort when, and only when, backbone links are down.
+   With the "Cisco" or "IBM" ABR type, the default in this release of FRR, this restriction is lifted, allowing an ABR to consider summaries learned from other ABRs through non-backbone areas, and hence route via non-backbone areas as a last resort when, and only when, backbone links are down.

    Note that areas with fully-adjacent virtual-links are considered to be "transit capable" and can always be used to route backbone traffic, and